golopupinsky/golopupinsky.github.io/_posts/2014-11-2-Carousel.md

 This is the basic example of iOS carousel view.
 It is not as advanced as for example [iCarousel](https://github.com/nicklockwood/iCarousel) but it gives understanding of basics.

-The idea behind carouselish-controlls is that while scrolling elements move farther from viewer in perspective.
+The idea behind carouselish-controlls is that elements move farther  in perspective during scrolling.

 There are two ways of implementing that behaviour: